crabzilla/crabzilla/README.md

 ## Update: February 2021

 After many months, I'm back active working on this project.
-I just got a job to work with Kotlin, so I'm motivated again.
+I just got a job working with Kotlin so I'm motivated again.
 These are some plans:

 * Dependencies upgrade (Vert.x, Kotlin, etc)
 * Refactor unit of work table: splitting it into 2 tables: 1 for events and another for commands - The current model doesn't have a true event store.
 Also: the events table will have only one event per row instead of a json with N events given a command.
 The command table will have reference to the respective events.
 This will allow to correct events within the event store.